TeamIlluminati/G1ANT/Chingari addon Web/Commands/Chingaridownload.md

 For more information about `if`, `timeout`, `errorcall`, `errorjump`, `errormessage` and `errorresult` arguments, see [Common Arguments](https://manual.g1ant.com/link/G1ANT.Manual/appendices/common-arguments.md) page.

 # Sequence of Operation

-The website launches in the defined web browser defined by the user 1.The download is then prompted which occurs in an android phone.
+The website launches in the defined web browser defined by the user.
+After which the application will install in the phone

 ## Example